-- 1. Lattice and foundation grade level screening should be painted to bring the building to the ground aesthetically. - 2.
-Accents, panels, doors, louvers, soffits and porch ceilings must complement the overall color scheme.
-These colors may be of higher hue intensity and value. - 3.
+- 1. Lattice and grade level screening should be painted to bring the building to the ground aesthetically. - 2.
+Accents, panels, doors, louvers, soffits and porch ceilings must complement the overall color scheme. - 3.
 Columns, pickets, railings, trim and fences shall be painted white unless otherwise approved by the ARC. - 4.
 Miscellaneous details, such as window and door casings, soffits, fascia, deck railing, grade level screening, chimneys, outbuildings and other detached elements of the home must have commonality in materials and colors to unify the appearance of the home. - 5.
-Roofing color schemes must be of colors complementary to the island environment.
-Examples of these colors include beiges, and grays and soft greens.
-Metal roofs are acceptable, but it is important to consider reflective qualities and choose softer, darker muted colors in open areas on or in front of the dune ridge.
+Roofing color schemes must be colors complementary to the island environment.
+Examples of these colors include beiges and grays.
+Metal roofs are acceptable, but it is important to consider reflective qualities and choose softer, muted colors in open areas on or in front of the dune ridge.
 Mill finish or products that have the appearance of a mill finish are generally not acceptable finishes for metal roofing.
 Roof vents, such as ridge vents and roof exhaust fans, must be painted to be compatible with the roof color.
 Unpainted copper is acceptable.